-The Endocrine Society calls on Congress to continue the recent trajectory of steady, sustainable increases in funding for the NIH by providing NIH with at least \$50 billion in fiscal year 2023, including an increase of at least 7.9%, applied to the base budget of each of the NIH ICs and OD.
+The Endocrine Society calls on Congress to continue the recent trajectory of steady, sustainable increases in funding for NIH by providing the agency with at least \$51 billion in fiscal year 2024, including an increase of least 7.3% applied to the base budget of each of the NIH ICs and the Office of the Director.
 This increase would allow researchers to continue making groundbreaking discoveries that advance our understanding of diabetes and lead to new treatments and cures, support early career researchers who have been impacted by the pandemic, and fund innovative investigator-initiated research projects.